 This is the second model I have posted from Quentin Trollip’s book Origami Sequence, the other was the Little Mermaid.
+(Since I did this blog post, I have also folded his origami watch.)
 It’s a fun design to fold – the sequence is easy to follow and doesn’t have any of the more obscure folds needed for the Mermaid!
 It’s an intermediate level model and takes about 45 – 50 minutes to make.

 This origami skull model would make quite a good Halloween decoration.
 You could make a very large version of this and attach a piece of string to the back to hang on the wall, or on the front door!
 Click here to check out more Origami for Halloween ideas.